Loved what you read? Share it with others!

 Commercial Retail LeaseShowrooms, branded stores, high footfall locationsDetailed commercial clauses, signage rights, fitout permissions

-Co-working Retail Space LeasePop-up shops, small entrepreneurs, and new sellersShared utilities, lower setup cost, shorter lock in
+Co-working Retail Space LeasePop-up shops, small entrepreneurs, and new sellersShared utilities, lower setup cost, shorter lock-in

 Elements To Include In A Shop Lease Agreement

-When entering into a shop lease agreement, it’s crucial to cover all bases to safeguard both the landlord and tenant's interests.
+When entering into a shop lease agreement, it’s crucial to cover all bases to safeguard both the landlord's and tenant's interests.
 Here are the fundamental components that should be encapsulated within such an agreement:

 • Identification of Parties: At the outset, the contract must clearly state the full names and contact details of the involved parties – the landlord and the tenant.
 This serves as the foundation of the agreement.